We aim to develop Global Integral Competence in three areas: HEALTH, WEALTH, and PEACE

 In this dialogical situation healing communication takes place and new values are created.
 This kind of communication takes place not only between human bodies/brains/minds, but also between human subtle and causal energy bodies.
 At this level of communication, our communication channels are expanded and developed and we can communicate nonverbally directly with self-healing-energy of clients.

-Dean: Prof. Dr. Kazuma Matoba
+Contact: Prof. Dr. Kazuma Matoba

 Our economic system and our organizations are challenged by wicked complexity.